matrix-org/matrix-spec-proposals/proposals/4193-spoilers-on-media.md

     "url": "mxc://chat.blahaj.zone/UMjvQObiMNEyMunrldKQVYcT"
 ```
 ## Potential issues
 A user with malicious intent may put something inappropriate in the reason field.
+Additionally, clients that do not support this feature will show all media without a spoiler.
-## Alternatives
+# Alternatives
 One alternative is the [Spoilerinator](https://codeberg.org/cf/spoilerinator) tool.
 However, it depends on HTML, which not all clients implement, and it needs you to copy the media URL, then running the external tool.
 ## Security considerations
 None, hopefully.